greymatter-io/helm-charts/observables/README.md

 ### Mesh Updates (control/ prometheus)

-- Update control to see your observables namespace by appending your namespace to th `GM_CONTROL_KUBERNETES_NAMESPACES` environment variable.
+- Update control to see your observables namespace by appending your namespace to the `GM_CONTROL_KUBERNETES_NAMESPACES` environment variable.
 - In the `prometheus` cofigmap `prometheus.yaml` update this section to include those same namespaces:

 ```yaml